circleci/circleci-docs/jekyll/_cci2/testing-orbs.md

 In it, we will call our orb command, with any parameters we want to test.
 If our command were to do something such as, installing a command line tool, we can then test to ensure that command is valid in an additional step.

 By default you will see the included "greet" command is being tested.
-Because the greet command only outputs a message to stdout, we can not do any additional validation checks.
+Because the greet command only outputs a message to stdout, you can not do any additional validation checks.

 ```yaml
 jobs: